 2. Choose the Right Conditioner

 Pick a conditioner that is specifically for curly or natural hair textures.
-These conditioners will possess the necessary ingredients to conditioning natural hair.
+These conditioners will possess the necessary ingredients to condition natural hair.
 Unlike some conditioners that are unique to straight or fine hair that may not have enough moisture-rich properties, conditioners for curly hair will produce the results you are most desperately in search of securing including those necessary elements to increase softness and manageability.

 3. Be Liberal in Application and Apply Heat

 Saturate your hair with adequate conditioner and place a plastic cap on your hair for 15 to 30 minutes or as indicated by the manufacturer.
 If you have thick hair, you may need to section your hair into four to six parts to ensure adequate distribution of the conditioner.
 If it’s summertime, sit out on the back porch and enjoy the summer heat while your hair warms and reaps the benefits of the conditioner.
 Heat tends to stimulate the compounds of a good, deep conditioner.
 If you have a heating cap, this may be beneficial as well.
+Beware, don’t overheat as it can cause heat damage to your hair.

 4. Rinse Your Hair with Cool Water